The Fastest Solid State Drives in 2023

 The 860 EVO is the successor of Samsung’s incredibly successful 850 EVO.
 It’s a great alternative to the 860 PRO, as it is significantly less expensive and you will hardly notice the performance difference in real-world use.

-It performs very well considering it’s a TLC-based SSD.
-Moreover, it offers excellent endurance numbers at precisely half those of the 860 Pro at equivalent capacities (i.e. still better than most competitors), as well as a 5-year warranty.
+It performs well and offers excellent endurance numbers at precisely half those of the 860 Pro at equivalent capacities (i.e. still better than most competitors), as well as a 5-year warranty.

 Check prices: Amazon, Newegg, Amazon UK